-The JSE is of the view that it would be sensible to extend the proposal to capitalisation issues (bonus issue) and scrip dividends, which corporate actions afford the same treatment to all shareholders.
+The JSE is of the view that it would be sensible to extend the proposal to capitalisation issues (bonus issue), scrip dividends and dividend reinvestments, which corporate actions afford the same treatment to all shareholders.

 This approach will only apply to the excluded parties where the same entitlements are afforded to all shareholders.